dginev/showcase-statement-classification/README.md

 ### Details

+For the scientific work behind this showcase, please [read our paper](https://arxiv.org/abs/1908.10993)

 The current deployed model is a Keras **BiLSTM(128)→BiLSTM(64)→LSTM(64)**, with a **Dense(13)** softmax output.
 The model file `13_class_statement_classification_bilstm.pb` can be downloaded from this repository via [git-lfs](https://git-lfs.github.com/).
 It is compatible with the rust wrapper for tensorflow and compiled to use a CPU implementation of LSTM, as our demo server has no dedicated GPU.